Brain Health and Physical Activity: Exercising Your Mind

 • Regular physical activity increases neuroplasticity, improving cognitive abilities.

-• Exercise improves the quality of sleep, helping with consolidation.
+• Exercise improves the quality of sleep, helping with memory consolidation.

 • Taking part in exercise promotes optimal brain function.